Types of Degrees Roofer Majors Are Getting

 Online Roofer Programs

-In 2018-2019, 2 schools offered a roofer program of some type.
+In the 2019-2020 academic year, 2 schools offered some type of roofer program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|